Price Waterhouse v Kwan

 Price Waterhouse v Kwan [2000] 3 NZLR 39 is a cited case in New Zealand regarding liability for negligent misstatements.

 Background

 Price Waterhouse were the auditors of a law firm.
 It was later claimed that Price Waterhouse were negligent in their audits resulting in them losing their investments.

 Held

 As the purpose of the audits was for the protection of clients money, there was sufficient proximity to hold that PW owed them a duty of care, and were accordingly ordered to pay damages.

+The previous ruling in the McLaren Maycroft & Co v Fletcher Development Co Ltd case was overturned.